chericito/mobohubb-docs/docs/Quick Start/mobohubb-quick-overview.md

 ---
 **In this page you'll learn**

-* What is Mobohubb?
+* What is mobohubb?
 * Differences between the web and mobiles apps
-* Key benefits of Mobohubb
+* Key benefits of mobohubb
 * Common terms and definitions to get you started

 ***

-## What is Mobohubb?
+## What is mobohubb?

 <Image align="center" width="50% " src="https://files.readme.io/074938e15d9e7a992700bbef7dc7e1606c4b1aedf991a706e2cb09fc150024be-social-media-branding-02.png" />

-Mobohubb is a platform to manage and support workers who do not have a fixed desk or who perform their work outside the office.
+mobohubb is a platform to manage and support workers who do not have a fixed desk or who perform their work outside the office.
 It offers functions and tools to facilitate communication, collaboration, training, scheduling, monitoring, and evaluation of workers without a desk.

 ## Web App & Mobile App

 ### Web App

-Mobohubb’s **Web App** is the central hub for configuring your organization.
+mobohubb’s **Web App** is the central hub for configuring your organization.
 Administrators can define sites, create and manage tasks, control user access, set up branding, assign scan points, and build forms—all from one place.

 > [Learn how to log in](https://mobohubb.readme.io/update/docs/log-in-web-app#/)